consequencesunintended/Pseudo-Labelling/README.md

-# Pseudo-Labelling (failed attempt)
+# Pseudo-Labelling
 Pseudo Labelling on MNIST dataset

-This was my first attempt on implementing semi supervised learning through pseudo labelling, which proved to be problematic and I didn't achieve the desired improvement in my model
+This was my first attempt on implementing semi supervised learning through pseudo labelling, which proved to be problematic and I didn't achieve the desired improvement in my model.
+They are two different jupyter notebook files, one achieves a maximum 3 percent of increase in accuracy and the other one seems to be failing to achieve any improvements

 References: